 Helping Paws Animal Network (HPAN) was formed in April 2011 as a grassroots effort of a few animal lovers in Oak Ridge, Tennessee.
 In August 2013, HPAN became incorporated as an official nonprofit organization, gaining tax exempt status under IRS Section 501(c)(3) of the Internal Revenue Code.
 Today, we have grown to a large network of supporters.

 We verify needs of local rescue groups and provide financial assistance for critical needs, such as food, shelter, vet services, and boarding for animals that are hungry, hurting, or homeless in Anderson and surrounding counties of East Tennessee.
 Cases are evaluated and prioritized, based on need and available funding.
 Funds are distributed to the veterinarian, kennel, specific vendor, or rescue to meet the needs of animals that are in rescue and not individually owned.

 We not only help dogs and cats.
-We have even been able to help several horses and a camel to have healthy, comfortable lives in rescue.
+Among other species, we support equine rescue and have been able to help horses, donkeys, and even a camel to have healthy, comfortable lives in rescue.

 Vision and Mission

 Our vision is to end animal suffering, one rescue at a time.

 Our mission is to help local verified rescue groups with funds for food, shelter, veterinary services, boarding, and other critical needs for animals that are hungry, hurting, or homeless.